Drive to Kaindy while visiting Kolsay and Kaindy Lakes

 Panfilov Park

-An eternal flame burns here by the war memorial as a reminder of all that lost their lives in the fight for freedom.
+An eternal flame burns in the park by the war memorial.
+A reminder of all those that lost their lives fighting for freedom.

 Visit Kazakh Museum of Folk Instruments